 But how does a fly find his meal?

 - Some flies use their feet.
 YES – most flies taste things with their feet.
 Let’s take this one step further – most flies like to eat gross things, like manure and rotting things.
-This means that he’s going to be covered in bacteria, and then he heads for your horse where he’s going to tap dance around until he finds something delicious to nibble on.
+This means that he will be covered in bacteria, and then he heads for your horse, where he will tap dance around until he finds something delicious to nibble on.
 Depositing his collection of leg grossness along the way.